Book a Tour →

 Book Tours That Work With Your Season

 All Cooee Tours run year-round.
-Whale watching season on Stradbroke (June–Oct) and wildflower hinterland tours (Aug–Oct) are genuinely special seasonal experiences — book ahead as these dates fill early.
+Whale watching on Minjerribah (June–Oct) and wildflower hinterland tours (Aug–Oct) are genuinely special seasonal experiences — book ahead as these dates fill early.

 Month-by-Month: What to Expect